 Editor-in-chief Quentin Query of Green Sparrow Books (you're really not a publisher worth your salt unless you name your publishing house after a type of bird) wakes up at 7:15, showers and shaves, kisses Emily (his wife-in-chief) good-bye and is out the door by 8:15.

 He gets in to the office at 9, and immediately starts going through his emails, reading through the proposals and query letters that have been deemed to have at least some small degree of potential and have been forwarded to him by his reader.

-Here’s one for a children’s book called The Selfish Shellfish.
-It’s about a crab who learns that it isn’t fair to pinch everyone else’s stuff.
+Here's one for a children’s book called The Selfish Shellfish.
+It's about a crab who learns that it isn't fair to pinch everyone else’s stuff.
 Even if he was born with pincers.
 Cute.
 Not right for Green Sparrow, but cute.
-He signs a form rejection letter and puts in the pile for his assistant to pop in the mail.
+He signs a form rejection letter and puts it in the pile for his assistant to pop in the mail.